dinhbrandon/autotech/README.md

 Now you should have a running application on **http://localhost:3000**! \
 Refer to the documentation below for a breakdown of the urls and features associated with the application.

-Depending on which version of the application you would like to run, switch to either of these branches:
-- `git checkout main` (Brandon & Adrianna)
-- `git checkout main2` (Brandon & Aaron)

 ## Design